tlwilliams895/lchs/src/chapters/loops/accumulator-pattern.rst

 next value in the series.
 As we move down the steps, we see the total increase from 1 to 3 to 6 etc.

-For larger values of ``num``, solving this process by hand gets tedious really fast.
+For larger values of ``num``, solving by hand gets tedious really fast.
 Loops to the rescue!

 .. admonition:: Example